The Journey stage

 The Journey stage will involve ten working groups – each following interconnecting paths to explore areas of practice that need deeper understanding.
 The rich learning and evidence base from the Discovery stage will be used to support this.

 Each group is building knowledge and confidence about how to address challenges, identify good practice, and encourage innovation.

 Each of the Journey groups has two co-chairs who bring a blend of lived and professional experience to the work.

-The Stop:Go group will endeavour to deliver incremental change within the care system, prior to the concluding recommendations of the Independent Care Review.
+The Stop:Go group will endeavour to deliver transformational change within the care system, prior to the concluding recommendations of the Independent Care Review.
 The Voices of those heard within the Discovery phase of the review will underpin and guide the work of this workstream.

 Co-chairs: Alan Baird and Laura Beveridge

-Children and young people spoke a lot about how stigma affects them in the Discovery stage and so this group are exploring ways to understand what causes stigma what must be done to combat it.
+Children and young people spoke a lot about how stigma affects them in the Discovery stage and so this group are exploring ways to understand what causes stigma and what must be done to combat it.